remix-run/remix/docs/tutorials/blog.md

 Back in the browser go ahead and click the link.
 You should see a 404 page since we've not created this route yet.
 Let's create the route now:

-💿 Create a new file in `app/routes/posts._index.tsx`
+💿 Create a new file `app/routes/posts._index.tsx`

 ```sh
 touch app/routes/posts._index.tsx
 ```

 <docs-info>Any time you see terminal commands to create files or folders, you can of course do that however you'd like, but using `mkdir` and `touch` is just a way for us to make it clear which files you should be creating.</docs-info>

+We could have named it just `posts.tsx` but we'll have another route soon and it'll be nice to put them by each other.
+An index route will render at the route's parent path (just like index.html on a web server).

 Now if you navigate to the `/posts` route, you'll get an error indicating there's no way to handle the request.
 That's because we haven't done anything in that route yet!
 Let's add a component and export it as the default: